johnny49r/watt-iz/README.md

 # The Watt-iz Speech Enabled Project

 ## Hardware Description
-The Watt-IZ project hardware is packaged on a 100mm x 60mm 1.6mm PCB.
+The Watt-IZ project hardware is packaged on a 100mm x 60mm PCB.
 See PCB section for details.
-The folowing describes the hardware capabilities.
+The folowing describes the hardware capabilities of each major section.

 ### Micro Controller Unit (MCU)
 The system is based on the Expressif ESP32-S3 Wroom-1-N16R8 System On Chip (SOC).
 The variant used in this design contains 16MB of flash program storage and 8MB of pseudo-static RAM as well as 384Kbytes of SRAM.
+The ESP32 is a dual core 32 bit microprocessor running at 240 Mhz.
+The -S3 variant also has some DSP functions to accelerate FFT's, perform audio filtering, and array processing.

+The SOC features WiFi and bluetooth connectivity as well as it's own ESP-NOW proprietary communication which does not require a router or internet connection to communicate.

 The many features of this SOC can be found [here:]https://products.espressif.com/#/product-selector?names=&filter=%7B%22Series%22%3A%5B%22ESP32-S3%22%5D%7D

-The SOC has WiFi and bluetooth connectivity as well as it's own ESP-NOW communication which does not require a router or internet connection to operate.

 ### Development USB Port
 Connection to a development system is done via a micro-USB connector.
 The board can be powered from this connection